John F. Leeming: Northern Air Lines (Manchester) Ltd

 Between 1926 and 1928, Leeming, using his good contacts with Sir Sefton Brancker (U.K. Director of Civil Aviation), the Royal Aero Club and the city leaders, orchestrated an eventually successful campaign for Manchester to construct the UK's first municipal aerodrome.
 Manchester Corporation opened Barton Aerodrome in 1928 but it proved to be unsuitable for large aircraft.
-John, had become an authority on flying, (his book Pilots 'A' Licence published in 1935), was asked to find a new airport location by Manchester Corporation.
+Leeming, had become an authority on flying, (his book Pilots 'A' Licence published in 1935), was asked to find a new airport location by Manchester Corporation.
 He recommended the Ringway site, which was initially rejected, but eventually they opened the aerodrome in 1938.

 House and garden

 In the early 1930s he built Owlpen, York Drive, Bowdon where he developed a two-acre garden, all up the left hand side of York Drive and Theobald Road.
 At the end of the plot near to the Lady of the Vale Convent he spent the whole of the 1930s developing the garden and built The Barn out of reclaimed handmade bricks and old oak beams and with a Priest's Hole.
 During this time he became an expert on delphiniums and wrote The Book of the Delphinium (1932) and The Garden Grows (1935) on the building of the garden.
 He bred pedigree sheep and had an interest in bee-keeping.
 In 1936 he created 'Claudius the Bee' for the Manchester Evening News for which Walt Disney bought the film rights.
 In that same year he wrote Airdays, based on his experiences as a pioneer of gliding and light-aeroplane flying in Great Britain.
 The house itself named ' Badgers', in Theobald Road Bowdon, was built after the war in 1948.
 He is said to have helped fund the neighbouring Bollingworth House given by Fanny Baxter to establish Our Lady of the Vale Convent on condition that he reserved the right to use an entrance from Theobald Road.
 His wife Gladys lived there for the last five years of her life.